insure logo

 How do you get car insurance without a car?

-Begin by deciding how much coverage to buy.
-You should buy more coverage than your state minimum liability levels if you are buying a new car and have a lot of assets.
+If you do not yet own a vehicle, start with a non-owner’s policy.
 To help you find the best coverage for your situation, consider how much car insurance to buy and try using the Auto Insurance Advisor tool.

-Can I drive a car without insurance if I just bought it?
+Can I drive a car without auto insurance if I just bought it?

-Rules vary by the insurance company and according to state law, but in most areas, it is illegal to drive without car insurance – even if you just bought your car.
-The last thing you want to do is inadvertently drive home without any insurance, a crime that carries strict penalties.
+In most states, it is illegal to drive without car insurance – even if you just bought your car.
+The last thing you want to do is inadvertently drive home without insurance — a crime with strict penalties.
+Further, if you drive an uninsured vehicle and get into an accident, you’ll be liable for the injuries and damages you cause to others as well as the damage to the new vehicle.
+Never drive uninsured.

 How soon after buying a car do you need insurance?

-Policies that extend coverage to new cars typically give you anywhere from seven to 30 days to buy a new policy and inform your car insurance company that you purchased a new vehicle.
-However, it is always a good idea to call your agent before picking up the car.
+Policies that extend coverage to new cars typically give you seven to 30 days to buy a new policy and inform your car insurance company that you purchased a new vehicle.
+However, it is always a good idea to notify your insurance company before picking up the car.

-For one thing, you will want to make sure that the extended coverage includes collision and comprehensive.
-If it doesn’t, your finance or leasing company will require that you add the physical damage coverage to your new car before you drive it home.
+For one thing, you will want to ensure that the extended coverage includes collision and comprehensive.
+If it doesn’t, your finance or leasing company will require you to add physical damage coverage to your new car before you drive it home.

 Will my old car insurance cover a new car?